How Does Vision Develop?

 - Headaches, dizziness, nausea, car sickness and light sensitivity.

-In an evaluation, the eye doctor should be interested in the child’s symptoms, general physical health, developmental history and specific visual demands.
+In an evaluation, a developmental optometrist should be interested in the child’s symptoms, general physical health, developmental history and specific visual demands.
 In addition, the doctor should examine not only the clarity of eyesight and health of the eyes, but eye movements, skills, focusing ability, depth perception and binocularity (eyes working together as a team).
 If, in fact, the doctor confirms that there is a developmental vision dysfunction, vision therapy may be prescribed.

 This therapy, at some point, probably includes the use of developmental lenses.
 Lenses are the tools used by behavioral optometrists to produce changes in how the child processes what is seen, and the body’s postural adaptations to those changes.
 Vision therapy also includes in-office and home activities.
 These can be done in small groups or one on one.
 Therapy with young children, highly distractible people or autistic individuals is usually done on an individual basis.